Oafish1/JAMIE/README.md

 - `dropout`: Amount of dropout in JAMIE model.
 Generally should be `0` for pure integration models and `0.6` (default) for everything else
 - `debug`: Print individual loss values

-The model can be saved in an `h5` file format
+The model can be saved and loaded in an `h5` file format
 ```python
 # Save model
 jm.save_model('simulation_model.h5')